alaurenson/Shantou-2018/UNIX/README.md

 Once you've done this, you can open a terminal one of two ways:
 1. Click on the Ubuntu icon
-2. Open your command line and type 'bash'
+2. Open your command line and type `bash`

 Users with earlier versions of windows need to configure a [virtual machine.](https://blog.storagecraft.com/the-dead-simple-guide-to-installing-a-linux-virtual-machine-on-windows/)